 by John Ellis

 Look, before proceeding further, please don’t misunderstand; this will be an article in which I may need to provide the disclaimer to hear what I’m saying and not what I’m not saying.
 Far be it from me to encourage anyone to set a book down.
 And I definitely don’t want to discourage would-be readers of any book.
 Jump in the deep end.
 Blow up your synapses.
 Glaze your eyes over in dubiety.
 Seriously, reading books beyond our current cognitive depth is enriching, both intellectually and existentially/spiritually.
 However, as I contemplated recommending Dr. Hackett’s masterpiece another thought elbowed its way into my mind: The lack of knowledge of the book’s primary sources will likely make the book more difficult to read than necessary and, possibly more importantly, set the reader up to be unduly swayed by the cogent and persuasive arguments of Dr. Hackett.
-How can the reader be assured that he or she agrees with Hackett’s interpretations of his primary sources as well as his presuppositions based off those interpretations that are baked into his arguments?
+How can the reader be assured that he or she agrees with Hackett’s interpretations of his primary sources as well as his conclusions based off those interpretations that undergird his arguments?
 In turn, what assurance does Hackett’s persuaded reader have that his or her agreement is justified?
 So, instead of writing an encouragement to dig into The Resurrection of Theism, I offer the plea to prioritize the reading of primary sources at least alongside, if not above, the reading of secondary sources.

 In his book, Dr. Hackett argues for rational empiricism as a basis for Christian apologetics.
 For example, in the first sentence of chapter 1, he writes: